yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 Before running the script, ensure you have:

-- Two databases containing Query Store data for the **same captured workload**, replayed under:
+- Two databases containing Query Store data for the same captured workload, replayed under:
   - **LowerCL** baseline (e.g., CL 120)
   - **HigherCL** candidate (e.g., CL 170)
 - Query Store is enabled and has collected runtime stats on both sides